"Tiger after a long day of sewing"

 Remember it is not about different approaches being right or wrong you can make your own minds up about what you think is best.
 Hopefully you can see why making things by hand takes longer, and time is money of course, this is why custom item s will cost you a little more.
 The same could be said of many crafts.

-So the belt at the local Wal-Mart for only $29.99 will last you if you are lucky two months, the one he will make you for approx. $85.00 will be “genuine leather” no cardboard because he cut it from the cowhide himself and it will last you a life time.
+So the belt at the local Wal-Mart for only $29.99 will last you if you are lucky two months, the one he will make you for approx. $85.00 will be “ real leather” no cardboard because he cut it from the cowhide himself and it will last you a life time.

 Copyright © Rock Leather Works.